Bobbu/nextjs-cognito-app-shell/README.md

 ## Getting Started

-Basically, six steps right now, though again, you may want to edit the aws-infrastructure components as well to put better prefixes on assets that better fit your planned app.
+Not completely automated, but only a few simple steps right now, though again, you may want to edit the aws-infrastructure components as well to put better prefixes on assets that better fit your planned app.
 ```
 npm install